Call us on: 01273 007 230

 How Can We Help Conserve Sharks?

 Shark conservation may seem difficult but it’s something that wildlife volunteers have become pretty good at.
 If you want to protect sharks, then a marine conservation trip is a great way to make a difference.
-Volunteer in the South Pacific for the best access to shark conservation programmes.
-Our Shark Conservation Project in Fiji is particularly good if you also want to gain diving certification.
+Take a look at Shark Conservation Volunteering in Fiji.

 Above are just ten from a long list of animals that need protection.
 The world needs more wildlife volunteers who understand the importance of vulnerable animals to our planet.